raoulmillais/doccit/README.md

 git and github wrappers and it's easy to test and shell out child processes and I can write it quickly in JavaScript.

+Doccit should provide a compiler-like interface to documentation generation.
+It will operate on multiple named resources (the documentation sources) to produce several outputs which will be agglomerated into a final destination (sink).
+It should read its configuration at startup and be highly sciptable.

 Configuration
 -------------